BAHD acyltransferase

 The BAHD acyltransferases are a super family of enzymes found primarily in plants, algae and bacteria.
-They are CoA-dependent enzymes that transfer acylated moieties (RC(O)R’) of an acyl-activated CoA thioester donor to an acceptor molecule (D’Auria, 2006).
+They are CoA-dependent enzymes that transfer acylated moieties (RC(O)R’) of an acyl-activated CoA thioester donor to an acceptor molecule.
 Members of this enzyme family typically share two conserved amino acid motifs.

 The first motif, or string of consecutive amino acids, is HXXXD (Histidine, Any, Any, Any, Aspartic acid) and it is typically found in the central region of the protein.
 The Histidine in this motif has also been shown to act as a catalytic residue in many BAHD enzymes.
-The second conserved motif is DFGWG (Aspartic acid, Phenylalanine, Glycine, Tryptophan, Glycine) and it is typically found near the carboxyl terminus of the protein and is thought to participate in CoA binding (D'Auria, 2006).
+The second conserved motif is DFGWG (Aspartic acid, Phenylalanine, Glycine, Tryptophan, Glycine) and it is typically found near the carboxyl terminus of the protein and is thought to participate in CoA binding.
 Additionally, further information such as currently discovered structures, sequences and gene architecture on the transferase family of enzymes (which includes BAHDs) can be found at the Pfam link for the Transferase Family.

-Phylogenetic analysis using full-length amino acid sequences of functionally characterized BAHD enzymes by D’Auria (2006) and Stewart et al. (2005) shows that they form five distinctive clades that correlate to general function.
-BAHDs typically have low substrate selectivity, and can use a variety of CoA thioester and alcohol co-substrates such as such as anthocyanins, aromatic and aliphatic alcohols and amines, glycosides, terpenoids and alkaloids (D'Auria, 2006).
+Phylogenetic analysis using full-length amino acid sequences of functionally characterized BAHD enzymes shows that they form five distinctive clades that correlate to general function.
+BAHDs typically have low substrate selectivity, and can use a variety of CoA thioester and alcohol co-substrates such as such as anthocyanins, aromatic and aliphatic alcohols and amines, glycosides, terpenoids and alkaloid.
 The acronym BAHD refers to the first letter of the first four enzymes that were discovered to belong to this family.